-When you create nongraphical objects (data, events, and targets), they appear in the Model Explorer at the hierarchical level of their owning object.
+When you create nongraphical objects (data, events), they appear in the Model Explorer at the hierarchical level of their owning object.
 Containment for nongraphical objects is established through the Model Explorer only.
 See Use the Model Explorer with Stateflow Objects in the Stateflow documentation.

 Most Stateflow objects have a destructor method named